zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

  - _\<principal entity name\>\<principal key property name\>_
  - _\<principal entity name\>Id_

-### No foreign key property
+### No Foreign Key Property

 It is recommended to have a foreign key property defined in the dependent entity class, but it is not required.
-If no foreign key property is found, a shadow foreign key property will be introduced with the name <navigation property name><principal key property name> or <principal entity name><principal key property name> if no navigation is present on the dependent type.
+If no foreign key property is found, a shadow foreign key property will be introduced with the name `<navigation property name><principal key property name>` or `<principal entity name><principal key property name>` if no navigation is present on the dependent type.

 ```csharp
 public class Author